johnbintz/jasmine-headless-webkit/index.md

 If you use [Guard](https://github.com/guard/guard/), install [`guard-jasmine-headless-webkit`](http://github.com/guard/guard-jasmine-headless-webkit/)
 and run `guard init jasmine-headless-webkit` to add the necessary bits to your `Guardfile` to test a Rails 3.1 (or a well-structured Rails 3.0) app.

-### Rails 3.1 and the Asset Pipeline
+### guard-rails-assets

-Since your JS code can now flow through the Rails 3.1 asset pipeline, and since it's not easy for non-Rails apps to get access to that pipeline, testing your pipelined code in Rails 3.1 is a bit more difficult.
-The best way is to regenrate your code with each change and then run
+With Sprockets support now in `jasmine-headless-webkit`, there's less of a need for most users for `guard-rails-assets`, unless you really need to get at those ERB files in your project. [`guard-rails-assets`](http://github.com/dnagir/guard-rails-assets) is what you want to use in this case.
-`jasmine-headless-webkit` on the code, and now, there's a Guard for that! [`guard-rails-assets`](http://github.com/dnagir/guard-rails-assets) will watch your app's code for changes and rebuild your pipelined JS code, ready to be tested with `jasmine-headless-webkit`:
+It will watch your app's code for changes and rebuild your pipelined JS code, ready to be tested with `jasmine-headless-webkit`:

 {% highlight ruby %}
 guard 'rails-assets' do